 It didn’t occur to me at the time that the people most in need of responding to Griffin’s challenge would not read such a book.
 And I was too young to realize that Griffin was inadvertently sending the message that although Hughes and many, many other gifted black writers had already provided eloquent, gut-wrenching testimony to the dehumanizing consequences of racism, it took a white man to validate it.

 White people can never truly understand what it’s like to know that every day brings the potential for brutality, cruelty, humiliation or death just for walking down the block.
 Or standing on the street.
-Or going out for a run.
+Or going for a run.
 Or watching TV at home.
-Or even sleeping in your own bed.
+Or sleeping in your own bed.
+Or just trying to get home.

 But we can act.
 We can write and call our mayors, governors, and state and federal representatives and tell them we won’t stand for business as usual.
 We can demand that cities start screening programs that weed out racist or damaged individuals unfit to wield power before they’re sent out to patrol the streets.
 We can tell our elected officials that we won’t stand for police forces that allow their officers to kill black citizens.
 We can tell them that we demand that police who kill unarmed black citizens face charges.
 Simply losing a job is not enough for casually extinguishing a life.